Siemens Neophan Pendant Lamp

 In particular, the proportion of yellow and red light rays is greater than in daylight.
-Since the human eye is most sensitive to the yellow rays of light, all colors in the incandescent light appear to be at a disadvantage in favor of the yellow color component.
+Since the human eye is most sensitive to the yellow rays of light, all colours in the incandescent light appear to be at a disadvantage in favour of the yellow colour component.

-Externally, the Siemens Neophan interior lights differ from the normal opal glass luminaires only in their architecturally beautiful form, which, however, has nothing to do with the color effect itself.
+Externally, the Siemens Neophan interior lights differ from the normal opal glass luminaires only in their architecturally beautiful form, which, however, has nothing to do with the colour effect itself.

-Coloured objects, foods, fruits, goods of all kinds, and even the color tones of human skin, are enhanced by the color contrasts in the light of the Siemens Neophan lights.
+Coloured objects, foods, fruits, goods of all kinds, and even the colour tones of human skin, are enhanced by the colour contrasts in the light of the Siemens Neophan lights.
 Neophan lights are used as wall and interior lights as well as showcase mirror lights.